rahulkaliyath/contact-book-server/README.md

 }
 ```

-### /create_contact
+## /create_contact
  Create a new contact and add to Database.
-Contact must have a unique email id
+Contact to add must have a unique email id
 #### Request body
 ``` json
 {